 - Learn more about Quay Arts

-Kori has used gum-strip paper to construct a series of composed scenes containing many different kinds of everyday objects and fragments of posed figures.
-Their suspension and placement create frozen moments in time.
-She describes the dynamics of making her installations as a “pendulum movement between casting and drawing with the gum-strip tape - an archaeology of touch.”
+Kori used gum-strip paper to construct a series of composed scenes containing many different kinds of everyday objects and fragments of posed figures.
+Their suspension and placement created frozen moments in time.
+She described the dynamics of making her installations as a “pendulum movement between casting and drawing with the gum-strip tape - an archaeology of touch.”

-The six tableaux installed within the West Gallery are called: ‘Saving the building’; ‘Raining tools’; ‘Friends of the sea’; ‘Remains of the feast’; ‘Ale, spirits and song’; and ‘Prime vessels’.
-These fascinating installations encourage the viewer to reflect on what might be preserved by future generations, as well as consider what could be lost along the way.
+The six tableaux installed within the West Gallery were called: ‘Saving the building’; ‘Raining tools’; ‘Friends of the sea’; ‘Remains of the feast’; ‘Ale, spirits and song’; and ‘Prime vessels’.
+These fascinating installations encouraged the viewer to reflect on what might be preserved by future generations, as well as consider what could be lost along the way.

-Each tableau is accompanied by 2D artwork and digital interactions which refer to associated ideas, drawings and processes.
-These include the cultural and working traditions associated with the Quay Arts’ building, the port activity and the warehouses in the immediate surrounding area - from their initial site development to the present day.
+Each tableau was accompanied by 2D artwork and digital interactions which refer to associated ideas, drawings and processes.
+These included the cultural and working traditions associated with the Quay Arts’ building, the port activity and the warehouses in the immediate surrounding area - from their initial site development to the present day.

 The physical heritage - Quay Arts is a Grade II listed building.
 It is an historic landmark on Newport Quay in the area known as Little London and has successfully provided an artistic centre for the Isle of Wight community for the last forty years.
 The main Quay Arts building was originally named the Porter Store, and the Rope Store with its unusual twisted roof were both built in the early 1880s and owned by Mew Langton’s Brewery (the metal tracks for rolling the beer barrels can still be seen on the edge of the terrace).
 The brewery and warehouse eventually fell into decline but the warehouse was subsequently rescued by a formidable group of committed artists and supporters in the mid-70s.
 In 1976, with the support from the IW Council, Quay Arts was established and in 1996 it was refurbished with the aid of the National Lottery Fund.

-Alongside Future reCollections there will be a four-week exhibition in the adjacent Clayden Gallery by Quay Arts’ youth group, Young Quay.
-Using Kori’s themes as a catalyst, Young Quay will work together over ten weeks to create their own artwork and collaborative pieces to investigate relationships between arts and local heritage.
+Alongside Future reCollections there was a four-week exhibition in the adjacent Clayden Gallery by Quay Arts’ youth group, Young Quay.
+Using Kori’s themes as a catalyst, Young Quay worked together over ten weeks to create their own artwork and collaborative pieces to investigate relationships between arts and local heritage.

-As well as the exhibition, Joanna Kori will be offering sixty places to young people aged 11 – 19 years (and up to 25 years with additional needs) as part of our WAVES Youth Offer to learn new making processes and explore the exhibition topics.
-Some of their pigeon sculptures are included in the Future reCollections exhibition.
-The results of further workshops will be shown as interactive displays within a Making WAVES celebratory exhibition in the Clayden Gallery from the end of February to the end of March 2017.
+As well as the exhibition, Joanna Kori offered sixty places to young people aged 11 – 19 years (and up to 25 years with additional needs) as part of Quay Arts' WAVES Youth Offer to learn new making processes and explore the exhibition topics.
+Some of their pigeon sculptures were included in the Future reCollections exhibition.
+The results of further workshops were shown as interactive displays within a Making WAVES celebratory exhibition in the Clayden Gallery from the end of February to the end of March 2017.

 VISITORS’ BOOK COMMENTS:

-The following are a selection of comments made in the visitors book at the Future reCollections exhibition at Quay Arts from Saturday 21st January 2017 (Private View with 150+ visitors) to Friday 3rd February 2017.
+The following are a selection of comments made in the visitors book at the Future reCollections exhibition at Quay Arts from 21st January 2017.

 - Delicious.
 Enjoyed it immensely.